-LSE operates a career-track model for Assistant Professors, with the decision about continuation of the appointment ('Major Review') occurring at most eight years after initial appointment but potentially sooner.
-There is also an Interim Review within this period.
+LSE operates a career-track model for Assistant Professors, with the decision about continuation of the appointment ('Major Review') occurring at eight years after initial appointment or potentially sooner.
+There is also an Interim Review within this period to assess progress to Major Review.
 The outcomes of these reviews are decided by LSE's Promotions Committee, not by Departments.
-(In addition, each faculty member below the level of full Professor has an annual Career Development Review with a senior member of the Department.)
+Each faculty member below the level of full Professor, does though, have an annual Career Development Review with a senior member of the Department.
 To pass Major Review, you have to meet specified standards in research, teaching and service.
 The references to 'international excellence' and 'world leading' in the Job and Person Specifications for these posts are deliberate echoing of the words that LSE uses to formulate these criteria.
 For more details of LSE's procedures, see the Guidelines available here.

-We offer salaries that are competitive with departments at our peer institutions nationally and worldwide.
+We offer salaries that are highly competitive with departments at our peer institutions nationally and worldwide.
 Assistant Professors may also benefit from LSE's Contribution Pay process for rewarding exceptional performance in teaching, research, and/or service.
 Nominations are made by Heads of Departments in an annual round; decisions are made by LSE's Academic Staff Reward Committee.
 This process can lead to award of a one-off lump sum or a recurrent increase (i.e. an incremental salary increase).
 See here for more details.
 LSE's Remuneration Policy for faculty members is here.

 LSE operates a generous sabbatical system related to qualifying service.
 (Sabbatical Policy is described here.)
-In short, 8 terms of qualifying service provide 1 term of sabbatical leave entitlement, 16 terms of qualifying service provide 2 terms of sabbatical leave entitlement, and 21 terms of qualifying service provide 3 consecutive terms of sabbatical leave entitlement.
+In short, 8 terms (two years and two terms) of qualifying service provide 1 term of sabbatical leave entitlement, 16 terms of qualifying service provide 2 terms of sabbatical leave entitlement, and 21 terms of qualifying service provide 3 consecutive terms (one academic year) of sabbatical leave entitlement.
 Thus Assistant Professors build up sabbatical entitlement prior to Major Review.
-Whether sabbatical leave entitlements can be used depends on whether Departmental commitments can be covered over the relevant period.
+Whether sabbatical leave entitlements can be used at a particular point depends on whether Departmental commitments can be covered over the relevant period.
 The Department of Social Policy's goal is that entitlements be used; the quid pro quo is that faculty members are flexible and willing to cover for colleagues during periods of leave.